NoFishLikeIan/read-this/README.md

 ### Courses

-- [ ] [Logic Programming
-      ](https://www3.risc.jku.at/education/courses/ws2017/logic-programming/) - _A nice intro to logic programming with prolog_
+- [ ] [Logic Programming](https://www3.risc.jku.at/education/courses/ws2017/logic-programming/) - _A nice intro to logic programming with prolog_